We love to refer to dogs as man’s best friends. Yet, many of us haven’t taken the time to study our friends and understand dog signs.

 1. Ears pointed forward

-It may be hard to notice a weirdness with a dog’s ears.
+It may be hard to notice a weirdness in a dog’s ears.
 But when it’s something as pronounced as an outstretched ear, it’s almost hard to miss.

 You should look out when your dog’s ears point out or forward.